Fact checkedFact Checked

 • Made from collagen; lacks essential amino acids

 Perfect for the ketogenic diet and one of the best-tasting protein bars out there.
-Perfect Keto Bars contain just 3 g of net carbs with no added sugar or sugar alcohols.
+Perfect Keto Bars contain just 3 g of net carbs with no added sugar or sugar alcohol.
 They’re free from fillers and artificial additives as well, so you can feel good about enjoying them.

 Perfect Keto Bars come in a variety of flavors, including Peanut Butter, Chocolate Chip, Banana Bread, and Cinnamon Roll.
 Each bar contains 13 g of protein derived from grass-fed collagen.
 These bars are naturally sweetened with stevia extract and monk fruit extract with other healthy ingredients like coconut oil and MCT oil powder.
 It might be noted that collagen is not a complete protein and therefore does not contain all of the essential amino acids necessary for muscle synthesis and protein metabolism.